 Microwave Ablation

 Microwave ablation (MWA) was performed as in previous reports.9, 12 In short, it was carried out in the operation theatre under general anaesthesia via a laparoscopic or an open approach or percutaneous approach under local anaesthesia in the department of interventional radiology according to the tumours’ location.
-In the case of open approach, it was carried out via a right subcostal incision with possible upper midline extension when necessary.
-After diagnostic laparoscopy in laparoscopic approach and exploratory laparotomy in open approach to exclude the presence of extra-hepatic disease, operative ultrasound (Aloka, Tokyo, Japan) was performed to 1) exclude preoperatively undetected lesion; 2) guide insertion of the microwave applicator; 3) monitor the whole ablation process.
+In the open approach, this was carried out via a right subcostal incision with possible upper midline extension when necessary.
+After diagnostic laparoscopy in the laparoscopic approach and exploratory laparotomy in the open approach to exclude extra-hepatic disease, operative ultrasound (Aloka, Tokyo, Japan) was performed to exclude preoperatively undetected lesions, to guide insertion of the microwave applicator and to monitor the ablation process.
 Surrounding organs were cooled by constant irrigation of ice-cold saline to prevent thermal injury.
 The ablation was carried out according to the standard protocol with the aim to create a 1cm ablation margin around the tumor.
 The insertion track was burnt after ablation in order to prevent bleeding and tumor seeding.

+Follow-up

 Patients in both arms were followed up by the same team.
 They were seen every 3 months in the first year, every 4 months in the second year and then 6-monthly thereafter.
 Chest X-rays, liver function test and serum AFP will be checked during each follow-up.
 Ultrasound or CT abdomen will be performed every 3 months in the first year postoperatively and every 4 months in the second year.
 Thereafter, transabdominal imaging will be performed every 6 months.
 For patients underwent microwave ablation, an additional CT abdomen was performed 1 month after ablation to check the completeness of ablation.
 Diagnosis of recurrent disease was made if typical imaging findings were noted on a CT or MRI scan.
 Once recurrence was diagnosed, the management of recurrence depended on the distribution of recurrence and the liver function at the time of recurrence.
 Cases were reviewed in a multidisciplinary clinic with liver surgeons, interventional radiologists and oncologists for consideration for subsequent therapies.
 The duration of follow-up was measured from the date of operation to the date of the last follow-up before we analyzed the data or the date of death.

+Outcome Measures

+Overall survival is the primary outcome of this study.
+Secondary outcomes include disease-free survival, surgical morbidities and mortalities.
 Overall survival was measured from the time of liver resection or MWA to the time of death or last follow-up if death had not occurred.
 Disease-free survival was measured from the time of liver resection or MWA to the time of radiological evidence of tumour relapse.

 Statistical analyses

 Continuous variables were expressed in mean ± standard deviation (SD) or median with interquartile range (IQR).
 Comparison between groups was analyzed by chi-square test or Fisher’s exact test for categorical variables, and Student’s t test or Mann-Whitney test for continuous variables, as appropriate.
 Correlation was evaluated by the Spearman correlation test.
 The Kaplan-Meier method was used to estimate the survival rates for different groups.
 The equivalences of the survival curves were tested by log-rank statistics.
-The Cox proportional hazards model was employed for univariate and multivariate survival analyses.
 Propensity score matching analysis in a 1:1 ratio was employed to minimize the confounding prognostic factors affecting the effectiveness of liver resection and MWA.
 All statistical analyses were performed using SPSS 15.0 software (SPSS, Chicago, IL, USA).
 A 2-tailed P-value <0.05 was regarded as statistically significant.

 Results

+(I) Propensity score matching of patients underwent microwave ablation or liver resection

 Of the 442 patients, 63 patients received MWA and 379 patients received liver resection.